react-simple/react-simple-mapping/README.md

 # React Simple!
 Object Mapping Library
-Basic utility functions for React application development.
+Object mapping functions for React application development.
+Currently supports reading and writing child members of an object by using

-This documentation is for version 0.5.1.
+**full qualified child names** like "name1.name2.name3[0].name4".
+This documentation is for version **0.6.4**.

 Features:
 - Supports **manipulating child members in object hierarchies** using full qualified paths supporting nested objects (.), arrays ([*n*]), named references (@*name*) and root references (/).